Dick Strawbridge was born in Burma and is the third of seven children. He was raised and educated in County Antrim, Northern Ireland.

 Following this Dick was part of the production, Geronimo, BBC 2, co-presenting with Fearne Cotton.
 Dick again demonstrated his extensive technical knowledge, as he challenged some of the great British public to build some of the craziest machines seen on television.

-In the summer of 2010 Dick took part in Celebrity Master Chef, BBC 1 and did phenomenally well, making it to the final with Christine Hamilton and Lisa Faulkner.
-Lisa won but Dick and Christine made their mark!
+In 2010, Dick took part in Celebrity Masterchef and did phenomenally well, making it to the final with Christine Hamilton and Lisa Faulkner.
+Lisa won, but Dick and Christine made their mark!

-Dick's most recent series, The Hungry Sailors played out across 20 hours on ITV Daytime.
+He then appeared in The Hungry Sailors, which played out across 20 hours on ITV Daytime.
 It showed Dick and his son James back together on screen.
 Both equally self-sufficient, Dick and James set sail aboard pilot cutter the Amelie Rose to explore the food of Britain's coastal towns.
 Mooring in tiny harbours and busy ports they met farmers, fishermen, producers and foragers, gathering fantastic local produce and heading back onboard to cook up a number of fabulous dishes in their galley kitchen.
 It was a coastal, culinary and critical triumph!